Natural Gas and the LNG Opportunity in British Columbia

 While the ongoing operation of LNG terminals generally falls under provincial regulation, most LNG project proposals require both federal and provincial environmental assessments and permits.

-B.C. has shown strong leadership on environmental, climate, and indigenous goals, passing new laws, regulations and policies to define B.C.’s environment, social and governance (ESG) performance.
+B.C. has shown strong leadership on environmental, climate, and indigenous engagement, passing new laws, regulations and policies to define B.C.’s environment, social and governance (ESG) performance.
 Industry acknowledges and supports the continuous improvement approach and shares government’s desire to see B.C.’s resource industries as world leading suppliers of low carbon energy for the future.